 InMotion Hosting allows Shared Hosting plans to share an SSL certificate on the server.
 The shared SSL certificate does not use your domain.
 The server hostname is used in your domains place to allow an SSL connection without purchasing an SSL.
-This article explains the basics of how the Shared SSL works.
+This article explains the basics of how a Shared SSL works.
 Click here to learn more about ecommerce hosting.

 If you wish to purchase an SSL certificate that is specific to your domain name, please see our article on How do I obtain an SSL certificate?